w3c/odrl/formal-semantics/Compliance checking ODRL policies.md

 **Goal: Check whether the behavior of agents constrained by ODRL policies is compliant with those policies**

 The semantics of an ODRL policiy is given by the semantics of its rules.

-The semantics of an ODRL Rule is given by:
+The semantics of one ODRL Rule is expressed by:

-1. Their **activation condition**: when something happens or a certain state of affairs is satisfied the rule inside a policy becomes active or in force.
+1. Its **activation condition**: when something happens or a certain state of affairs is satisfied the rule becomes active or in force.
 In ODRL 2.2 the activation condition must be expressed by specifying the conditions applicable to a Rule by means of a set of constraints.
-2. The **class of actions** regulated by the rule inside a policy: when an instance of the class of actions regulated by the rule is performed with all refinements satisfied, the rule is fulfilled or violated on the basis of its type.
+2. The **class of actions** regulated by the rule: when an instance of the class of actions regulated by the rule is performed with all refinements satisfied, the rule is fulfilled or violated on the basis of its type.
-3. Their **type**: if the rule is a duty (or obligation), performing an instance of the **class of actions** regulated by the rule brings about a fulfillment, if the type is prohibition, performing an instance of the class of actions regulated by the rule brings about a violation, if the type is permission ...
+3. Its **type**: if the rule is a duty (or obligation), performing an instance of the **class of actions** regulated by the rule brings about a fulfillment.
+If the type is prohibition, performing an instance of the class of actions regulated by the rule brings about a violation.
+If the type is permission ...

 In order to check whether the **activation condition** is satisfied it must be evaluated on the **state of the world**.

-In order to check whether an individual belonging to the  **class of actions** regulated by the rule is actually performed there must be a match between the class of actions described in the rule and the **state of the world**.
+In order to check whether an individual belonging to the  **class of actions** regulated by the rule is actually performed there must be an individual in the **state of the world** that belongs to the class of actions.

+Therefore it is crucial that the activation condition and the class of actions regulated by the rule are expressed with an **ontology** that can be aligned or matched with the **ontology** used for expressing the state of the worl.

+**PROBLEMS OF ODRL 2.2**

 **PROBLEM 1**:
 In ODRL 2.2 the **class** of actions regulated by one rule is expressed using an **individual** belonging to the odrl:Action class and the class of actions is constrained using a refinement (which is an instance of the odrl:Constraint class).
 It is not easy to automatically translate such an expression (an individual) into the description of a **class** of actions regulated by the rule.
 Therefore, it is not easy to perform a class membership test for computing the fulfillment or violation of the rule.